rozza/mongo-java-driver/docs/reference/content/bson/pojos.md

 ## POJO support

-Automatic POJO support can be provided by the [`AutomatocPojoCodecProvider`]({{<apiref "org/bson/codecs/pojo/AutomatocPojoCodecProvider.html">}}).
-This `CodecProvider` will automatically create a `PojoCodec` for any class that contains at least one serializable or deserializable property.
-All PojoCodecs provided by the `AutomatocPojoCodecProvider` use the default conventions and cannot be customised.
+Automatic POJO support can be provided by setting `PojoCodecProvider.Builder#automatic(true)`, once built the `PojoCodecProvider` will automatically create a `PojoCodec` for any class that contains at least one serializable or deserializable property.

 The entry point for customisable POJO support is the `PojoCodecProvider`.
 New instances can be created via the [`PojoCodecProvider.builder()`]({{<apiref "org/bson/codecs/pojo/PojoCodecProvider.html#builder">}}) method.
 The `builder` allows users to